 - The right to object to their patient information being processed (in certain circumstances)

-For further information ask for out more detailed information sheet or ask to speak to the Practice Manager
+For further information please ask for a more detailed information sheet or ask to speak to the Practice Manager